RyanACompton/RyanACompton.github.io/_pages/research.md

 <strong>Copies of Some of My Papers</strong>

 Origin Country Conflict and Immigrant Physical Health (with Andrea Craig, Dorte Heger, and Karl Skogstad).
-Defence and Peace Economics (Forthcoming). <a>Paper (Coming Soon)</a>
+Defence and Peace Economics (Forthcoming). <a>Paper</a> (Coming Soon)

 Disentangling Customer and Employer Discrimination Using State Variation in the Tipped Minimum Wage (with Janice Compton).
 Journal of Economics, Race, and Policy.
 Vol. 7(2): 65-81, 2024. <a href="https://ryancompton.wordpress.com/wp-content/uploads/2024/02/compton-and-compton-2024.pdf">Paper</a>